DiamondLightSource/pyburt/README.md

 Note: the unit tests should be run from the root project directory.

+#### DLS Integration Tests

 There are separate DLS integration tests for pyburt.
+These tests run snapshot and restore operations against known Diamond PV's.
 See `integration/README.md` for instructions.

 Note that running pytest against `integration` without running the test IOC first, as described in `integration/README.md`, will cause the tests to fail.

+#### Pytac Integration Tests

+Similarly, there are integration tests designed for testing against known PV's defined in Pytac.